OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 OpenStreetMap notes processing system.
 Its main function is to download the most recent notes from the OSM API and synchronize them with the local database that maintains the complete history.

+> **Note:** This script can be run manually or via cron, but for production environments, the daemon mode (`processAPINotesDaemon.sh`) is recommended for better performance and lower latency.

 ## Main Features